 The proposed work is not anticipated to destroy historic materials, features, or spatial relationships that characterize the property.
 The proposed work will occur on the rear (secondary) façade and will not alter the building's appearance from Montgomery Street.
-Due to topography, the rear addition will be partially visible from limited viewpoints within the district, however, the addition has been scaled to respect the height and massing of the existing building and surrounding contributing properties.
-The addition and projecting decks will be clearly differentiated but compatible in materials, finishes, size, scale, and proportion with the existing building and surrounding district.
+The proposed addition will be clearly differentiated through massing and setbacks but will incorporate wood siding and windows and simple detailing in a manner that is compatible with the district.